Weave a Hand Woven Baby Blanket

-This free eBook from Weaving Today is full of beautiful and unique projects and patterns.
+This free eBook from Weaving Today includes four baby blanket patterns.
 You’ll explore huck lace, supplementary warp and weft, M’s and O’s, and waffle weave.
-Some of these blankets are 4-shaft, and others are 8-shaft, so no matter what loom you have, you can weave a baby blanket.
-In total, you get four customizable baby blanket projects to choose from—or weave all four!
+The blankets are for 4 and 8 shafts, so any weaver with any loom can find a project.

-Explore the joy of weaving a blanket made especially for a treasured little one.
-If you’re making your first blanket, you’ll find the projects easy to follow, with detailed instructions and images.
-Experienced weavers will love advancing their skills while creating a beautiful keepsake to be treasured for years to come.
+If you’re weaving a baby blanket for the first time, you’ll find the projects easy to follow, with detailed instructions and images.
+Experienced weavers will love advancing their skills while creating a beautiful blanket that will be cherished for years to come.

 To receive your free download, join our mailing list and never miss news, tips, promotions or discounts.

-Weave a baby blanket that will become a treasured keepsake for any child, perhaps even a security blanket – comforting its owner through early years of life.
-Add a fun touch with handmade crayon pillows to match.
 Crayons struck Beverly as an ideal motif for the border of a child’s blanket, but how to weave the border on all four sides?
 The solution is to use a supplementary weft for the top and bottom borders and a supplementary warp for the borders on the the sides.
 Experiment with the 8-shaft blanket, and then weave the matching crayon pillows on 4 shafts.

 A New Look at Threading M’s and O’s by Kathleen Farling

 Did you know that babies don’t see color until they’re several months old?
 So why stick to pink for girls and blue for boys?
 The floats in M’s and O’s provide an opportunity to play with color at the loom.
 You can change the pair of wefts any time, creating stripes and gradations of color and a different look for every piece.
-Instructions given here are for the turquoise cloth.
-Weave it first following the treadling and then choose your own colors for the second one.
+This 4-shaft weaving project might be the only baby blanket pattern you ever need!
+Just keep changing up the colors.

 Waffle Weave Baby Blanket by Suzie Liles

 Waffle weave produces an especially insulating fabric, perfect for keeping a newborn nice and toasty.
-It also shows off luxury yarns with dimensional cells framed by long floats.
+It also shows off luxury yarns with its distinctive dimensional cells framed by long floats.
 This blanket is woven in a bamboo/superwash wool/silk blend.
-What a perfect recipe for a handwoven baby blanket that is durable, washable, and more importantly, baby soft.
+What a perfect recipe for a handwoven baby blanket that is durable, washable, and most importantly, baby soft.

-These projects are great for all kinds of weavers.
+These projects are perfect for all kinds of weavers.

 Along with this FREE eBook, you’ll also receive a free membership to our Weaving Today community.
 Your membership provides you access to our free projects library, our weaving community blogs, and our email newsletter with all sorts of tips, tricks and more free projects!